MichaelCurrin/dev-resources/resources/containers/docker.md

     url: https://github.com/docker/getting-started
     description: A GitHub repo by the Docker team.
 Clone it and run it locally.
 It has a tutorial you can follow.

-  - title: Dockerizing a Node app
+  - title: Dockerizing a Node web app
     url: https://nodejs.org/en/docs/guides/nodejs-docker-webapp/
     description: From the Node docs
 links: